hogeschool/basecamp/week05/inf-bc-w05-python.md

 ## Learning Activities:

 ### Code Analysis
-1. Analyse the two given codes below without executing them.
+1. Analyze the two given codes below without executing them.
 What will be the result of the programs?

 ```python
 a_tuple = ('Never', 'gonna', 'give', 'you', 'up')